Richard Garriott: Other exploration

-In January 2021, Garriott was elected president of the Explorers Club.
+In January 2021, Garriott was elected president of The Explorers Club.

 In February 2021, Garriott traveled to the bottom of the Mariana Trench, the deepest oceanic trench on the planet.
-While there, as well as performing scientific duties, he placed a geocache, and recorded another short sci-fi film.
+While there, as well as performing scientific duties, he placed a geocache and recorded another short sci-fi film.
 This made him the holder of both altitude and depth records for these activities.

 Other accomplishments and interests

 In 1986, Garriott helped start the Challenger Center for Space Science Education with his high school science teacher, June Scobee Rodgers, widow of Challenger Shuttle Commander Dick Scobee, who piloted the ill-fated STS-51-L mission.
 Scobee Rodgers drew on Garriott's early leadership in gaming to help design what have become approximately 50 global interactive networked facilities, where students perform simulated space missions.

 Garriott bought the Luna 21 lander and the Lunokhod 2 rover (both currently on the lunar surface) from the Lavochkin Association for $68,500 in December 1993 at a Sotheby's auction in New York.
 (The catalog incorrectly lists lot 68A as Luna 17/Lunokhod 1.)
 Garriott notes that while UN treaties ban governmental ownership of property on other celestial bodies, corporations and private citizens retain such rights.
 Lunokhod 2 is still in use, with mirrors aligned to reflect lasers such that precise Earth-Moon distances can be measured.
 With his vehicle still in use, Garriott claims property rights to the territory surveyed by Lunokhod 2.
 This may be the first valid claim for private ownership of extraterrestrial territory.
 Lunokhod 2 held the record for distance traveled on the surface of another planetary body until it was surpassed by NASA's Opportunity Rover in 2014.

-From 1988 through 1994 Garriott built a haunted house/museum every other year at Britannia Manor, his residence in Austin, Texas.
+From 1988 to 1994 Garriott built a haunted house/museum every other year at Britannia Manor, his residence in Austin, Texas.
 Garriott's haunted houses cost tens of thousands of dollars to create each year and took many months and a sizable team to construct, yet were free to the public.

 Garriott promotes private space flight and served as vice-chairman of the board of directors for Space Adventures.
 He is also a trustee of the X PRIZE Foundation.

 Garriott participated in the first zero gravity wedding on June 20, 2009, with his wife Laetitia Garriott de Cayeux.
 The wedding took place in a specially modified Boeing 727-200 aircraft, G-Force One, operated by a company Garriott co-founded, Zero Gravity Corporation.

 Garriott wrote a memoir (with David Fisher) covering his accomplishments in games publishing and spaceflight, entitled Explore/Create: My Life in Pursuit of New Frontiers, Hidden Worlds, and the Creative Spark.
 It was published on January 10, 2017.

 Garriott was the inspiration for the character James Halliday in Ernest Cline's Ready Player One.